RadiusNetworks/radbeacon-gem/README.md

 `:dev_name, :uuid, :major, :minor, :power, :tx_power, :adv_rate, :beacon_type`

-To make a config change, simply assign one of these attributes to the desired value and call the `save!` method with the beacon's PIN (as a string).
+To make a config change, simply assign one of these attributes to the desired value and call the `save()` method with the beacon's PIN (as a string).

 ```
-radbeacon.save!(pin)
+radbeacon.save(pin)
 ```

 For example: